Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract2_Redacted.md

 effective date of such final fee schedule(s)/rate(s)/methodologies change, whichever is later.
 The effective date of such final fee schedule(s)/rate(s)/methodologies change shall be the effective date of the change as published by External Sources.
 Fee schedule(s)/rate(s)/methodologies will be applied on a prospective basis.
-Claims processed prior to the implementation of the new [J Rate(s) in | payment system shall not be reprocessed, however, if reprocessing is required by Regulatory Requirements, and such reprocessing could result in a potential under and/or over payment to a Provider, then may reconcile the Claim adjustments to determine the remaining amount Provider owes a owes to Provider.
-Any resultant overpayment recoveries (i.e. Provider ons ee, occur automatically without advance notification to Provider.
-Unless otherwise required by Regulatory Requirements, [EE Shall not be responsible for interest payments that may be the result of a late notification by External Sources to NJ of fee schedule(s)/rate(s)/methodologies change.
+Claims processed prior to the implementation of the new J Rate(s) in I payment system shall not be reprocessed, however, if reprocessing is required by Regulatory Requirements, and such reprocessing could result in a potential under and/or over payment to a Provider, then may reconcile the Claim adjustments to determine the remaining amount Provider owes ey owes to Provider.
+Any resultant overpayment recoveries (i.e. Provider a occur automatically without advance notification to Provider.
+Unless otherwise required by Regulatory Requirements, | shall not be responsible for interest payments that may be the result of a late notification by External Sources to J) of fee schedule(s)/rate(s)/methodologies change.
 # ARTICLE Ill
 PROVIDER TYPE